mongodb/mongodb-kubernetes-operator/docs/install-upgrade.md

 3. In with the new

    Follow the normal installation procedure above.
-4. Start up your cluster again
+4. Start up your Replica Set again
    a.
 Re-create your cr using the new Version from Step 1.a
    b.
 Patch your statefulset to have it update the permissions
       ```